-The perspective indexed by these everyday Tok Pisin terms, moreover, informs how this article frames the events.
+The perspective of Dom people which is indexed by their use of the term bekim also informs how this article frames the events.
 Its lead sentence says specifically that the fight will not end soon because they Dom people have not yet agreed to end it.
 Likewise, another article mentions that police intervened to stop a fight between two sides, but then notes that prospects for a quick resolution are poor because of the anger that remained on both sides, saying:

-Tupela haus laen wanpisin bai i bung long sampela taem na stretim toktok long kompensesin long sampela taem i kam sapos bel bilong tupela haus laen i kol gen.
+Tupela haus laen wanpisin bai i bung long sampela taem na stretim toktok long kompensesin long sampela taem i kam sapos bel bilong tupela haus laen i kol gen. (Simbu Nius 1987b, 6)

 The two groups of one clan will meet for some time and negotiate the compensation after some time has passed when the hearts of these two groups are cool again.
-(Simbu Nius 1987b)

 Besides acknowledging the emotions of the combatants, the phrase "bel ... i kol" also connotes the exchange of bel kol, which is a synonym for compensation and sometimes a minor gift that opens compensation negotiations.
-News and opinion articles in English often frame fighting and payback as a shameful stigma of rural backwardness (Simbu Nius 1988a; Deck 1988b; Deck 1988a).
-While Simbu Nius coverage of fighting is informed by this view when it relies on official sources speaking in an English or acrolect Tok Pisin register, its narration of fights in Tok Pisin indexes the subjective perspective of the combatants in which fighting is itself both orderly and governed specifically by reciprocity as a principle of justice.
+Both English-language news and opinion articles frame fighting and payback as a shameful stigma of rural backwardness (Simbu

+Nius 1988a, 7; Deck 1988b, 21; Deck 1988a, 18).
+While Simbu Nius articles in Tok Pisin are informed by this viewpoint when they draw on official sources speaking in an English or acrolect Tok Pisin register, its narration of fights in Tok Pisin adopts the subjective perspective of the combatants in which fighting is itself both orderly and governed specifically by reciprocity as a principle of justice.